MicrosoftDocs/azure-devops-docs/release-notes/2020/sprint-173-update.md

 ms.author: simerzou
 ms.technology: devops-release-notes
 ms.date: 08/03/2020
-description: With Sprint 173 Update, we have introduced a new option that allows customers to set their default branch name just by following a few easy steps.
+description: With Sprint 173 Update, we have introduced a new option that allows customers to set a custom default branch name for all new repositories.
 ---

-# Introducing default naming branch
+# Customize your default branch name

-In this sprint, we have introduced a new option that allows customers to set their **default branch name** just by following a few easy steps.
+In this sprint, we have introduced a new option that allows customers to set a **custom default branch name** for all new repositories.

 Check out the [Features](#features) list below for more information.